kikito/bump.lua/README.md

 that you `move` the item until it "touches" the first collision, and then `check` if it can be moved to `sl` and `st` before moving it there.
 And if this generates more collisions, react accordingly.

+Since it is possible that you bounce with the same item more than once in the same frame while sliding, it is recommended that you keep track of which objects have
+"already been visited", so you don't get into an infinite loop (colliding with one item, sliding back, colliding with another, sliding forward, colliding with the first item, etc).

 You can see an example of how this is done in [the Player class in the demo](https://github.com/kikito/bump.lua/blob/demo/entities/player.lua).

 ``` lua